 EACH ART PRINT IS INDIVIDUALLY SIGNED BY THE ARTIST.

-The art print is in A3 format (29,7 x 42 cm / 11.7 x 16.5") and is printed on fine art paper.
+The art print is in A3 format (29,7 x 42 cm / 11.7 x 16.5") and is printed on fine art paper, Munken Pure 300 gsm.
 The print is signed by the artist.
 Click the image to see the layout of the print, the print does not fill up the whole sheet of paper.